NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``AD02054`` -- BUNYU (1999):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02055`` -- BURGAN:

-    W009: Distillation fraction recovered is missing or invalid

-``AD02056`` -- CABINDA:

-    W009: Distillation fraction recovered is missing or invalid

 ``AD02057`` -- CALIFORNIA (API 11):

     W009: Distillation fraction recovered is missing or invalid